Investing in Privia Health Group Inc. (PRVA) might be an excellent idea, but the stock is currently overvalued/undervalued

-The share price of Privia Health Group Inc. (NASDAQ:PRVA) rose to $25.81 per share on Thursday from $24.76.
-While Privia Health Group Inc. has overperformed by 4.24%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, PRVA rose by 3.45%, with highs and lows ranging from $44.64 to $17.99, whereas the simple moving average fell by -13.38% in the last 200 days.
+The share price of Privia Health Group Inc. (NASDAQ:PRVA) fell to $25.22 per share on Thursday from $25.77.
+While Privia Health Group Inc. has underperformed by -2.13%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, PRVA rose by 19.13%, with highs and lows ranging from $44.64 to $17.99, whereas the simple moving average fell by -15.33% in the last 200 days.

 Sponsored